KumareshBabuNS/spring-cloud-workshop-1/README.md

 ---

-To save your time and resources, Config server, Eureka, Hystrix Dashboard and Turbine have been always setup and configurated in both provider and consumer projects.
+To save your time and resources, Config server, Eureka, Hystrix Dashboard and Zipkin have been always setup and configurated in both provider and consumer projects.

 ##Lab 1 - create a simple backend microservice, let's call it a provider app, with a database, a table, and RESTful API